Azevedo leaves WTO with an uncertain future amid Trump threats | DW | 01.09.2020

 That will likely make them attractive candidates to both the US and European blocs, while they are also guaranteed to garner significant support in Africa and across various other global regions.

-The director-general does not make global trade policy but it's akin to a chairperson role, in that it chairs the trade negotiations committee and can intervene in trade disputes by appointing people to adjudicating panels when members disagree.
+The director-general doesn't make global trade policy; instead, the role is akin to a chairperson, in that the director-general chairs the trade negotiations committee and can intervene in trade disputes by appointing people to adjudicating panels when members disagree.

 However, the special circumstances greeting the next director-general may mean the requirements of the job are beefed up.
 Tackling the issue of protectionism, a policy that has been strengthened by the pandemic, will require an especially strong leader.

 But an even more demanding task will be restoring the WTO's credibility as a relevant international organization.
-That will require someone capable of convincing the most powerful WTO members that the organization is worth supporting and keeping.
+That will require someone capable of convincing the most powerful WTO members that the organization is worth supporting.

 For that, a candidate with a zeal for reform and the capacity to carry it out seems essential.